PhamNamSon/portfolio/README.md

 # Portfolio Website – Nam Son

 ## 🌐 Overview
-This repository contains my personal **portfolio website** built with **vanilla HTML, CSS, and JavaScript**, packaged in Docker for consistent local and cloud deployment.
+This repository contains my personal **portfolio website** built with **React and Tailwind CSS**, packaged in Docker for consistent local and cloud deployment.

-Beyond the static website, this project is also a **cloud infrastructure showcase**, demonstrating skills in **AWS, Terraform, and CI/CD automation with GitHub Actions**.
+Beyond the website, this project is also a **cloud infrastructure showcase**, demonstrating skills in **AWS, Terraform, and CI/CD automation with GitHub Actions**.

 👉 [Live Site](https://namson.io)

 ---

 ## 🖥️ Frontend
-- **Stack**: HTML5, CSS3, JavaScript (no frameworks).
+- **Stack**: React, TypeScript, Tailwind CSS.
-- **Design**: Responsive with custom CSS and media queries.
+- **Design**: Responsive, animated UI with reusable components.
 - **Deployment**: Packaged inside Docker for portability.
 - **Features**:
   - Profile, About, Skills, Project, Experience, and Contact sections.
   - Resume download button.
   - Responsive navbar with hamburger menu.
+  - Secure contact form integrated with **AWS SES** for email delivery.

 ---